flowersnlyrics/how-to-mcu/assignments/1e_loops.md

   printf("Please press the button!\r\n");
 } while(!button_pressed);
 ```
 I honestly think do-while loops are underrated.
 The alternative to the above do-while loop is redundant and ugly (in my *opinion*).
 What if some yahoo comes in to edit your code later and only changes one of the two print statements.
 Unsolicited piece of advice: if you're copy-pastaing code it's spaghetti!
-But really, if you find yourself Ctrl-C and Ctrl-Ving a lot stop, pause, Google, reflect.
+But really, if you find yourself Ctrl-C and Ctrl-Ving a lot (been there, done that) stop, pause, Google, reflect.
 There must be a better way to do it!
 ```c
 printf("Please press the button!\r\n");
 while(!button_pressed)